Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Classical and quantum stochastic processes

-we use the following guiding principles. (i) We try to find quantum extensions for each stochastic map $\LT(n)$, individually. (ii) Both the classical and the quantum map can be uniquely defined by their action on the basis states $\{\ket{j}\}$.
-Here, the classical map is determined by the probabilities to jump from the state $\ket{j}$ to any other state $\ket{i}$. (iii) For the corresponding quantum map, we try to replace as far as possible random “which path” decisions by a superposition of all available options.
-This is done in such a way that the absolute value square of the transition amplitudes agree with the corresponding classical transition probabilities. (iv) This must be done in such a way that Eq. (\ref{Def:QuantumExtension}) is fulfilled.
-As has been explained in \cite{MontesBiswasGorin22} it is not an easy task to verify this condition.
-To lighten this task, in the next section we analyze the relationship that must exist between the Kraus operators of the quantum map $\LQ$ and the matrix elements of the classical transition matrix $\T$.
+To find quantum extensions for a given classical Markov chain, we use the following guiding principles. (i) We try to find quantum extensions for each stochastic map $\LT(n)$, individually. (ii) For the corresponding quantum maps, we try to replace as far as possible random “which path” decisions, encoded in the matrix elements of $\T_{ij}(n)$, by superpositions of all available options. (iii) In order to obtain a valid quantum extension, we make sure that Eq.~(\ref{Def:QuantumExtension}) is fulfilled.

+As explained in \cite{MontesBiswasGorin22} it is not an easy task to verify this condition.
+To shed some light on this task, in the next section we analyze the relationship that must exist between the Kraus operators of the quantum map $\LQ$ and the matrix elements of the classical transition matrix $\T$.